northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 This increase is attributed entirely to the growth in non-commercial passenger vehicles, particularly SUVs and pickup trucks.

 Car-free streets and zones are one of the most effective ways to reduce car dependence and reverse this trend.
 This change will also have beneficial impacts on safety, community vitality, and commerce.
-We also expect this initiative will serve as inspiration for other neighbourhoods and cities.
+We also expect this initiative to serve as inspiration for other neighbourhoods and cities.

 ## Who is advocating for this?